ferrous-systems/rust-exercises/exercise-book/src/nrf52-usb-data-stage.md

 ### Values of the device descriptor

+The raw values you need to pack into the descriptor are as follows.
+Note, we won't be doing this by hand, so read on before you start typing!

 - `bLength = 18`, the size of the descriptor (must always be this value)
 - `bDescriptorType = 1`, device descriptor type (must always be this value)
 - `bDeviceClass = bDeviceSubClass = bDeviceProtocol = 0`, these are unimportant for enumeration